meejah/magic-wormhole-protocols/dilated-file-transfer.md

 If the other peer specified `"mode": "send"` then this peer MUST NOT make any offers.

 To make an Offer the peer opens a subchannel.
-All communications related to a single Offer use this one subchannel.
+All communications related to a single Offer uses this one subchannel.

-As a rough overview, an Offer looks like this: sender opens a subchannel; sends a FileOffer or DirectoryOffer message; awaits a reply; if the reply is Accept, the bytes are transmitted; the subchannel is closed.
+As a rough overview, an Offer looks like this:
+* sender opens a subchannel;
+* sends a FileOffer or DirectoryOffer message;
+* awaits a reply;
+* if the reply is Accept, the bytes are transmitted;
+* the subchannel is closed.

 In case the reply is Reject, the subchannel is closed (but the Dilation connection and any other subchannels remain active).
 It is the **offering** side which MUST close the connection.